OrnitOnGithub/school/README.md

 Sometimes it may be worth checking out [the contributions branch](https://github.com/OrnitOnGithub/school/tree/contributions) to find more information.
 The `master` branch is kind of like the official branch.
 It recieves the changes from `contributions` a bit later since they usually get modified before getting merged into `master`.

 # Contribute

 - Check [the rules](#Rules)
 - make changes or add your file
 - create a pull request.
 If you do not know how to do this, check out [the tutorial](#how-to-create-a-PR).
+  - Or just ask me to add you as a contributor so you can directly make changes with no BS

 # Rules

 - Preferably have your file in markdown format
 - If a revision sheet not too different from yours exists, consider contributing to the existing one rather than making your own.
 - Of course place everything in the right folder
    - Folders work like this: `Subject/Chapter/document.md`
-- Commit messages don't have to be very detailed, but still make it clear what you did.
+- Commit messages don't have to be very detailed, but still make it clear what you did. (unless you are me, which you are not)

 # How to create a PR